DestinationsTeamsStacksBlogWC26Index

 • Signature food: Local favorites include Lafleur hot dogs, poutine, and smoked meat sandwiches.
 Other popular items are Pizza Pizza, mais soufflé (popcorn), frites (fries), croustilles (chips), and peanut butter brownie cheesecake.

-• Local tradition: The Place des Canadiens, an outdoor plaza, serves as a rallying point for fans, featuring statues of Canadiens legends and commemorative plaques.
+• Fan tradition: The Place des Canadiens, an outdoor plaza, serves as a rallying point for fans, featuring statues of Canadiens legends and commemorative plaques.
 Pregame festivities often take place here.
 Montreal Canadiens fans are known for their passionate support, creating a high noise level during games, and a strong dedication to hockey.

 • McKibbin's Irish Pub